Miscellaneous Productions presents

 Facebook Watch Party

-For a full year, Director Elaine Carol worked with youth who drew from their own personal experiences.
-With MISCELLANEOUS Productions’ professional team of artists, community support workers and technicians, we have created an entirely new work that explores issues of immigration, racism, mental health, bullying, maturation, family, victimization, identity and belonging.
+For a full year, director Elaine Carol worked with youth who drew from their own personal experiences.
+With MISCELLANEOUS Productions’ professional team of artists, community support workers and technicians, we created an entirely new work that explores issues of immigration, racism, mental health, bullying, maturation, family, victimization, identity and belonging.